 They’re in washing machines, dishwashers, and automatic irrigation systems, also known as sprinklers.
 You’ll even find them in the paintball industry.
 Solenoid valves are simple devices that work to shut off, release, dose, distribute, and mix fluids.
+They are important components in most pneumatic systems.
 While these valves are simple and inexpensive, it may be confusing to choose the one best suited for your needs.

 A Simple Solenoid